Welcome to GlosArch

 Winter Lectures and Summer Visits

-Below is the revised programme for the 2023-24 lecture series, with talks ranging from the Neolithic to the Medieval periods.
+The programme for the 2024-25 lecture series, is available here.
 Lectures are free to members and non-members (non-members are invited to make a small donation towards the cost of running the talks – £5 is suggested).
 Payment can be made by bank transfer to Gloucestershire Archaeology; Sort code 08-92-99; A/c no. 67285787.

 Fieldwork